Why is confidentiality so important?

 The information to be disclosed may be comprehensive or limited to a specific purpose which fits the situation.
 No matter who they are for, all consents are in writing, specify who will receive the information, describe what information is to be shared and require your signature.

-The Counseling Center follows this requirement with everyone, including your parents, university staff, as well as former or future counselors.
+The Counseling Center follows this requirement with everyone, including your family members, university staff, as well as former or future counselors.
 You have the right to refuse to provide consent, or to revoke it once it is given.

 Are there any limitations or exceptions to confidentiality?